dixonge/Vagabondians-grav/pages/03.blog/yellowstone/post.md

 ![](https://lh4.googleusercontent.com/-ilne9Q_NGjM/TlsM_9RdfPI/AAAAAAAABW8/jTCTV9J7NlE/s640/SAM_0137.jpg)

 Have you ever heard of a Supervolcano?
 There is only one supervolcano area in the whole world that is on land -- that's Yellowstone.
 Every 100,000 years or so these things go off in massive explosions.
 This is the kind of eruption that makes species go extinct.
 Unfortunately they don't go fully, permanently dormant.
 So the entire Yellowstone region is sitting on top of this volcanic area.
 That is why there are regular earthquakes and tremors and lots of hot water bubbling up everywhere.
 And every time the earth quakes the water pathways are diverted.
 Old springs and geysers shift or dry up, new springs and geysers pop up or become more active.
-It's enough to make the Park maintenance crew crazy I'm sure!ote: Mammoth Hot Springs is currently 85-90% dry in 2011.
+It's enough to make the Park maintenance crew crazy I'm sure!
+Note: Mammoth Hot Springs is currently 85-90% dry in 2011.
 I don't know if that will change, but keep it in mind when planning your trip.

 Hot Spots